-The Audit Committee had selected Goodman & Company, LLP ("Goodman") to serve as the Company's independent public accountant for the 2007 fiscal year.
-Information concerning the Company's relationship with Goodman is set forth under Item 14, Principal Accountant Fees and Services, beginning on page 68 of the Company's Annual Report on Form 10-K for the year ended December 31, 2006, which is incorporated into this Proxy Statement by reference thereto.
+The Audit Committee selected BDO Seidman, LLP ("BDO") to serve as the Company's independent public accountant for the 2008 fiscal year.
+BDO has also been selected to serve as the Company's independent public accountant for the 2009 fiscal year.
+Information concerning the Company's relationship with BDO is set forth under Item 14, Principal Accountant Fees and Services, beginning on page 82 of the Company's 2008 Form 10-K, which is incorporated into this Proxy Statement by reference thereto.